Skip navigation

 Automatic format selection

-If auto=format is set and the browser does not support the WebP format, the Delivery API falls back to any format specified by the fm parameter, and finally the source image type.
+Automatic delivery of WebP format images can be enabled by using the auto=format parameter.
+This overrides the format parameter in browsers that support WebP.
+If auto=format is set and the browser does not support the WebP format, the Delivery API falls back to any format specified by the fm parameter and finally the source image type.
 For example, the /on-roasts-1080px.jpg?fm=png&auto=format request is evaluated as follows: If the web browser supports the WebP format, the image is converted to webp.
 If the WebP format is not supported, the Delivery API tries to convert the image to png format.
-If this fails as well, the image stays in its original format which is jpg.
+If this also fails, the image stays in its original format, jpg.